Love It, Use It, or Lose It – My Own Guidelines for Purgingposted by Andrea | 05/20/2016

-I’ve been this way for as long as I can remember and if I’m really honest, there have only been one or two times I’ve ever regretted a purge (pretty good odds if you ask me!)
+I’ve been “purge happy” for as long as I can remember, and there have only been one or two times over the course of my 30 years that I’ve ever regretted a purge (pretty good odds if you ask me!)

-No, I’m not a total Scrooge… if we have a use for it, if we need it, or if it’s just something we love, I’ll make the space for it.
+Of course, if we have a use for something, if we need it, or if it’s just something we love, I’ll make the space for it.
 But if not, it’s gone.
 Period!

 1. Is this something we LOVE?